LGBTQIA+ Resources

 Teens, Youth, Young Adults Specific

-• Y’ALLS – Youth Advocacy and Leadership Learning through Social Support – meet the first and third Wednesday of the month at 6pm.
+• Y’ALLS – Youth Advocacy and Leadership Learning through Social Support – meet the first and third Wednesday of the month at 6 p.m.
 It is for youth ages 13-18 and is focused on LGBTQ issues.
-If you are interested in being a part of Y’ALLS please contact Julie@SafeSpaceNOVA.org or fill out this interest form: bit.ly/RegisterforYALLS
+If you are interested in being a part of Y’ALLS, contact Julie@SafeSpaceNOVA.org

-• ALY – Arlington LGBTQIA Youth & Allies: Component of PFLAG-Arlington.
-A safe-space gathering for area youth ages 12 – 19 who are lesbian, gay, bisexual, transgender, questioning, queer and allies of LGBTQIA youth.
+• ALY–Arlington LGBTQIA Youth & Allies: Component of PFLAG-Arlington.
+A gathering for area youth ages 12–19 who are lesbian, gay, bisexual, transgender, questioning, queer, and allies of LGBTQIA youth.
 Hang out in a supportive atmosphere, meet other teens, and have fun!

 • Arlington LGBTQIA Teen Book Club: Meets monthly during the school year at the Central Library.

 • Camp Free2Be: a one-week day camp in Arlington for transgender, nonbinary, and gender expansive youth.
-We serve campers ages 6-14, and also have a volunteer junior counselor program for ages 15-18.
+They serve campers ages 6-14, and also have a volunteer junior counselor program for ages 15-18.

 • Gay Straight Alliance Clubs: GSA clubs seek to create a safe space for LGBTQIA youth and foster understanding in heterosexual peers.
 Contact your middle or high school counselor or club sponsor for details.